Major overview

 What you’ll learn

-You’ll also delve into behavioural finance, learning about the psychology behind people’s financial decisions and behaviours.
-Through this holistic approach, you’ll learn to provide insightful financial advice tailored to meet each client’s individual goals.
+You’ll delve into behavioural finance, understanding the psychology behind people’s financial decisions and behaviours.
+Through this holistic approach, you’ll gain the ability to provide insightful financial advice tailored to the goals of your individual clients.

 To practise as a financial advisor in Australia, you’ll need to sit ASIC’S financial advisor exam and complete one year of professional work and training.
 Curtin's accredited course is the only direct undergraduate pathway in Western Australia to qualify you to sit the financial advisor exam.